Click the image above to view the

 "New Cross" is also a story that hasn't been told!
 In my research, I found only a collection of survivor's stories, and a documentary.

-This war-time story could be done in one of two ways: As a big-budget Ridley Scott reenactment, or the lower budget BBC television movie take, with plenty of archival footage, shot in the older parts of Britain that remain.
+This war-time story could be done in one of two ways: As a big-budget Ridley Scott reenactment, or the lower budget BBC television movie take, shot in the older parts of Britain that remain and using plenty of archival footage.

 Major Characters/Casting Possibilities: